-May is National Walking Month and the sun is shining so it’s the perfect time to encourage lazy little legs to get out and about.
-Walking is super good for you and for your children (in fact, research has shown that just 20 minutes walking a day can have significant health benefits) so it’s especially fab as a fun, easy and (most importantly!) free way to get fit.
+May is National Walking Month and with the weather picking up it is the perfect time to think about getting children more active!
+Walking is really good for you and for your children; research has shown that just 20 minutes walking a day can have significant health benefits.
+Not only are there loads of benefits to walking but it is also a fun and free activity.

-If your kids are loathe to leave the TV screen, here’s how to encourage them to have a real life adventure in the Great Outdoors.
+However, we know it can be hard to encourage kids to be active so if your kids are loathed to leave the TV screen, here’s how to encourage them to have an adventure in the Great Outdoors.

 Choose Somewhere Interesting